Stefan Raab: Television

 Raab became popular in Germany as the host of the comedy show Vivasion for German music television channel VIVA from 1993 to 1998.

 In 1999, he created TV total which began airing in April 2001 on ProSieben, four times a week.
 While TV total started as a comedy format mainly showing and satirizing funny and embarrassing sequences from other television programs, it soon came to be more of a late night show featuring musical performances—in some ways similar to The Tonight Show with Jay Leno or Late Night with Conan O'Brien.

-After a boxing match against Regina Halmich in 2001 (rematch 2007) and a speed skating race against Claudia Pechstein in 2002, he also created several other celebrity sports events that are produced regularly, including TV total Turmspringen (high diving) and TV total Stock Car Crash Challenge (stock car racing).
+After a boxing match against Regina Halmich in 2001 and a speed skating race against Claudia Pechstein in 2002, he also created several other celebrity sports events that are produced regularly, including TV total Turmspringen (high diving) and TV total Stock Car Crash Challenge (stock car racing).
 He also brought fun and variety to the show by invented new sports: In November 2003, he initiated the first "official" World Wok racing Championship in Winterberg, Germany.
 Modified Chinese woks are used to make timed runs down an Olympic bobsled track.
 The championship took place annually until March 2011, in Innsbruck.
 The first Autoball EM — Autoball being a version of football played in cars and using an exercise ball to score goals — took place in 2007.

 In 2006, Raab invented the game show Schlag den Raab (German for "Beat the Raab", remade for British television as Beat the Star and as Beat Your Host in several other European countries), in which he competed against a contestant in various disciplines.
 Some episodes of the show lasted more than five hours with excellent ratings.

-Raab frequently organizes PokerStars.de Nacht, a poker event featuring some celebrity names in German entertainment.
+Raab also organized PokerStars.de Nacht, a poker event featuring some celebrity names in German entertainment.

 In September 2012, he announced that he would be hosting a new talk show on ProSieben which would include political guests.
 It began airing on 11 November 2012.
 It stood in direct competition with the self-titled talk show hosted by Günther Jauch.

 In September 2013, Raab was one of four hosts (one from each big television network) at the federal election debate between chancellor Angela Merkel and her challenger Peer Steinbrück.

 In mid-2015, Raab announced his retirement from television and stated that he would remain hosting until the end of the year.
 The last episode of his show TV total aired on 16 December and the last episode of Schlag den Raab aired on 19 December 2015.

+He made his return in 2024 with a show titled Du gewinnst hier nicht die Million on RTL+, which has been described as a combination of TV total and Schlag den Raab.
+In June 2025, the show was cancelled and in fall 2025 Raabs new late-night-show Die Stefan Raab Show aired on RTL.